Renovation

 The position and size of mirrors affect how light bounces around an apartment.
 Most designers place mirrors on the living room walls, mantels, and bedsides.

-In spaces where your primary light source is the sun, place the mirrors on the walls directly opposite the windows.
+Place the mirrors on the walls directly opposite the windows in spaces where your primary light source is the sun.
 This position enhances light travel across the room by readily reflecting the sun’s rays.

 We also highly recommend using large mirrors as opposed to small ones.
-The increased surface area facing the lighting source on a large mirror ensures a clearer reflection.
+The increased surface area facing the lighting source on a large mirror ensures a more precise reflection.
 Bigger ones also allow you to view your whole body from a close distance.

-Many modernly furnished apartments use wood, tiles, or concrete to decorate their floor.
-Each material has its pros and cons, so you must know about them before choosing the right one for your home.
+Many modernly furnished apartments decorate their floor with wood, tiles, or concrete.
+Each material has pros and cons, so you must know about them before choosing the right one for your home.

 Wooden floors are great if you live in a cold area.
 Even without rugs, they conserve heat better than all other flooring materials.